TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 2 - CPU Metrics/2.2.2-vm/_index.md

 It measures the full possible contention a VM may have, that is not intentionally imposed on the VM by the vSphere Administrator.
 It considers [CPU SMT](/metrics/chapter-2-cpu-metrics/2.2.3-esxi-host/#esxi-utilization-counters) effect.
 In ESXi CPU accounting, Hyper Threading is recorded as giving 1.25x throughput.
 That means when both threads are running, each thread is recorded as only getting 62.5%.
 This will increase the CPU Contention to 37.5%.
 All else being equal, VM CPU Contention will be 37.5% when the other HT is running.
 This is done so Used + Latency = 100%, as Used will report 62.5% when the vCPU has a competing thread running.

-In the above scenario, what’s the value of CPU Ready?
+In the above scenario, what's the value of CPU Ready?

-Yup, it’s 0%.
+Yup, it's 0%.

 CPU Contention also accounts for power management.
 What happens to its value when frequency drops by 25%.
-It can’t go to negative right?
+It can't go to negative right?
 If you know the answer, let me know!

 Because of these 2 factors, its value is more volatile, making it less suitable as a formal Performance SLA.
 Use CPU Ready for Performance SLA, and CPU contention for performance troubleshooting.
 You can do a profiling of your environment by calculating the value of CPU Ready at the time CPU Contention hits the highest, and vice versa.
 The following table only shows 5 VM out of 2500 that I analyzed.
 These 2 counters do not have good correlation, as they are created for different purpose.